mocdk/neos-demo/README.md

 git reset --hard origin/master
 ```

-Put in the database connection details in your settings file, `Configuration/Development/Settings.yaml` (you can copy the `Settings.yaml.example`)

 You can now go through the Neos setup as it will suggest. **Remember to use the MOC.Demo site package when it prompts you.**